V-Pranathi/Advanced_Physical_Design/README.md

 	cp my_base.sdc /home/pranathi/OpenLane/designs/picorv32a/src/

  ![image](https://github.com/V-Pranathi/Advanced_Physical_Design/assets/140998763/ba8f6469-ab76-4964-b063-8952ca014dc5)

-Since I have no Violations I skipped this, but have hands on experience on timing analysis using OpenSTA.

 Since clock is propagated only once we do CTS, In placement stage, clock is considered to be ideal.
 So only setup slack is taken into consideration before CTS.

 	Setup time: minimum time required for the data to be stable before the active edge of the clock to get properly captured.